ZcashFoundation/ristretto255-dh/README.md

 # ristretto255-dh
 Diffie-Hellman key exchange using the [Ristretto255][ristretto] group, in pure Rust.

-This crate provides a high-level API for static and ephemeral Diffie-Hellman in the Ristretto255 prime order group as specified in an [IETF draft][ietf-draft], implemented internally over Curve25519 using [curve25519-dalek].
+This crate provides a high-level API for static and ephemeral Diffie-Hellman in the Ristretto255 prime order group, as specified the [IETF draft][ietf-draft], implemented internally over Curve25519 using [curve25519-dalek].

 ## Example